yehiaabdelm/transcription-app/README.md

 npm i
 ```

-3. Create a .env and add the websocket url
+3. Create a .env and add the websocket url.
+Follow the collabora/WhisperLive repo to dockerize and deploy the transcription server.

 ```bash
 PUBLIC_WEBSOCKET_URL="wss://9090.example.com/"